 Marketing a cryptocurrency requires a very different approach compared to projects in almost any other industry.
-In fact, due to a large number of initial coin offerings (ICO’s), the requirements are even more precise – it’s increasingly harder to stand out in the cryptocurrency industry.
+In fact, due to a large number of initial coin offerings (ICOs), the requirements are even more precise.
+In other words, it’s getting increasingly harder to stand out in the cryptocurrency industry.

 With a professional press release, some engaging guest posts and an eye-catching media kit, you can make a splash in the crypto industry.
 In addition to creating content that’s specifically tailored to the crypto industry, the team at Pressfarm can help you put it in front of the right eyes.
 By submitting your content to the right media outlets and startup directories, Pressfarm can boost your online visibility.
 This distribution method ensures your brand ranks in relevant search results across different search engines.

 Finally, as a client, you get custom media lists.
 Together with a media database of 1 million+ journalists, bloggers and influencers, these media lists are designed to help you do effective targeted media outreach.

 With a PR package from Pressfarm, you can boost credibility for your crypto brand.

 The Pitfalls of Marketing Cryptocurrency